 It’s been a while since I posted something here.
-Honestly, things got really busy around my last post, Grand Theft Auto V and this is the only day that I could get a breather or at least a good day to finally compose a blog post.
+Honestly, things got really busy around my last post and this is the only day that I could get a breather or at least a good day to finally compose a blog post.

 Since this game started first as a mobile game and how cutesy the game is this is a two-button scroller game that you can either play with the keyboard or with a controller (full XB or PS controller support).
 It is very different from the rhythm games that I’m familiar with: Love Live, Tapsonic Top, Deemo, Cytus and etc., and even if you change the song difficulty (Easy, Hard, or Master) it will going to stick to two-button gameplay.